 Six revolving doors will be installed in the new Canopy with a new system of signs.
 The renovated and enlarged entrance will provide optimal conditions for public access, reception and safety; it will afford greater fluidity and better flow management.

 It will also enable the public to again access the Public Information Library via the Piazza, as when the Centre Pompidou was first opened, thus enhancing public circulation between the open-plan spaces, designed to receive both a museum and a centre for creation, where the plastic arts go hand in hand with film, music, live shows, books and research, as well discussion and debating.

 To improve access to exhibitions in Galleries 1 and 2 on level 6, the Centre Pompidou is introducing for the first time a mandatory advance-reservation system with a choice of time slots.

 Time slot reservations apply to all visitors, with the exception:

-A specific ticket providing one-day access to the museum and Galleries 3 and 4 is also available.
+A specific ticket providing one-day access to the museum, the Galleries 3 and 4, the Kids Gallery and the View of Paris, is also available.

 To book your ticket online: https://billetterie.centrepompidou.fr